Marklin2289/polygon-learning/markdown/pyth/PROJECT_SETUP.md

 yarn add @pythnetwork/client
 ```

 This Pathway will only cover use of `@pythnetwork/client`.
-There are also Rust- Python- and EVM-based clients.
+There are also Rust-, Python-, and EVM-based clients.
 Refer to the [list of available client libraries](https://docs.pyth.network/consumers/client-libraries) in the Pyth documentation for more.

 ---